paulshryock/release-bump/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My change is documented
 - [ ] My change is tested
-- [ ] My change is noted in the Changelog
+- [ ] My change is in the Changelog